 Subproject 2: Developing offers for small private forests

-Society makes diverse demands on the German forests: Traditionally she wants to use timber, but recently also the protection of climate and biodiversity is a focus.
-To fulfil these demands, the small private forest has a great importance: Nearly half of the forest area of Germany is private-owned and half of this area again is smaller than 20 hectares.
-That makes 24 % of the total area of forests.
+Society makes diverse demands on the German forests: Traditionally the use timber is very important, but recently also the protection of climate and biodiversity is a focusThe small private forest has a great importance in fulfilling these demands: Nearly half of the forest area of Germany is private-owned and half of this area in turn is smaller than 20 hectares.
+That makes 24 % of the total area of German forests.

-Nowadays, the forest owners are characterized by a high plurality of circumstances and goals for their forest management.
-The traditional rural management with a focus on timber production has decreased in small private forests, but the actual offers for promotion and assistance are still aimed at this traditional forest management.
-These offers are not able to reach the majority of forest owners anymore – this is shown by actual research studies.
+Nowadays, the plurality of owners' living conditions and forest management objectives has increased..
+In small private forests, traditional forms of forest management are no longer predominant.
+Nevertheless, the existing promotion, support and advisory services are predominantly aimed at traditional, raw timber production-oriented forest management if structural deficits are to be overcome.
+However, as shown by actual research studies, these offers do not reach the majority of forest owners anymore.
 At the same time, these studies recommend the development of new and broader offers to win the owners of small forests for the goals biodiversity and climate protection.

-There is already a number of studies about attitudes of forest owners in Germany towards their forest holdings and various ecosystem services.
+So far, the attitudes of forest owners towards their forest property and to the various forest functions have been determined in numerous studies.
 But until now there is no systematic national research study about their forest management goals.
 However, this knowledge is essential for the development of new offers to improve timber production, climate change mitigation and nature protection in small private forests.